Vinayak-Rajput/Vinayak-Rajput/README.md

 Security-First Mindset: Certified JNCIA-SEC and Google Cybersecurity professional; I treat security as a primary feature, not an afterthought—from Blockchain logs to automated threat classification.

+Graduated in 2026 from Bangalore Institute of Technology, and currently working as a GET (Backend Developer) at HDFC Life.

 ## The Tech I Use: